Intent before generation

 + Generation gate

-An unresolved fork blocks a steered generation — the model won't fill a real gap without you saying so.
+An unresolved fork blocks a steered generation.
+The model won't fill a real gap without you saying so.

 • 6